o0101/jspaint.exe/README.md

 # JSPaint.exe

-This is the venerable [JS Paint](https://github.com/1j01/jspaint) but recreated as a cross-platform native desktop app!
+This is the venerable [JS Paint](https://github.com/1j01/jspaint) but recreated as a cross-platform native desktop app using *[Grader](https://github.com/c9fe/graderjs)*!

 ### Hot Details